The 120-Day JRF Success Calendar: A Precision Strike

 The "Ultimate" Booklist: Curated for the 2026 Pattern

-Top YouTubers often promote their own notes, but you need source texts for assertion-reasoning questions in english literature.
+Top YouTubers often promote their own notes, but you need source texts for assertion-reasoning questions in English literature.

-Unit Resource / Book Why this one?
+Unit/Area Resource / Book Why this one?

 History The Routledge History of Literature in English Best for "Non-British" and "Post-Colonial" context.